EVA is registered trademark of Stern Stewart.

 - Net Operating Profit After Taxes (NOPAT)

-- NOPAT exhibited a peak in 2020 at 7,889 million US dollars, followed by a significant decline to 6,412 million in 2021 and a slight further decrease to 6,399 million in 2022.
-However, there was a recovery in 2023 with NOPAT increasing to 7,802 million, before falling sharply in 2024 to 5,377 million.
-This pattern indicates volatility in operating profits, with a notable drop in the final reported year.
+- NOPAT experienced a peak of 7,889 million US dollars in 2020, followed by a decline to 6,412 million in 2021 and a slight further decrease to 6,399 million in 2022.
+The figure then moderately recovered to 7,802 million in 2023 before experiencing a sharp decline to 5,377 million in 2024.
+This pattern indicates fluctuations with an overall downward tendency in the later years.

 - Cost of Capital